abapGit/docs.abapgit.org/src/user-guide/repo-settings/dot-abapgit.md

 Note: You can suppress translations with the local "Only Serialize Main Language" setting (see below).

+## Files

 ### Starting Folder

-The Git repository folder that defines the root folder where deserialization starts.
+The starting folder is the Git repository folder that defines the root where deserialization starts.

 ### Folder Logic